Accreditation State Authorizations

 The University’s Policy on Prohibited Discrimination, Harassment and Related Misconduct applies to the conduct of, and protection of, University faculty, staff, administrators, supervisors, employees, students, volunteers, guests, patrons, independent contractors, or clients and visitors of the University.
 This Policy provides for the prompt and equitable resolution of reports of Prohibited Conduct.

-The University has designated the Associate Vice President of Human Resources to serve as the University’s Title IX Coordinator.
+The University has designated the Vice President of Human Resources to serve as the University’s Title IX Coordinator.
 The Title IX Coordinator has primary responsibility for administering its Policy on Prohibited Discrimination, Harassment and Related Misconduct and assuring the University’s compliance with Title IX, VAWA, and their state counterparts.

 University Title IX Coordinator:

-Rose D’Ambrosio, Associate Vice President of Human Resources
+Rose D’Ambrosio, Vice President of Human Resources

 Dickinson Hall, Mail Code: H-DH3-05